materiaraiding/materiaraiding-old/tea.md

  - H1 will Esuna starting from the **top** of the party list and go **down**.
  - H2 will Esuna starting from the **bottom** of the party list and go **up**.

+By the time the final Throttle is cleansed, LL and the tornadoes will initiate a series of **Protean Waves**.

+Firstly, LL will do telegraphed **Protean Waves**, which should bait north and south based on everyone's prepositioning.
+The next 2 occur simultaneously be a few different baits going on:
+- **Sluices**, 4 telegraphed AoE circles on the furthest 4 players.
+The ranged will take these near the wall, beside a tornado, as the tornadoes will also do a telegraphed **Protean Wave** to its closest player as the Sluice AoE's drop.
+- Untelegraphed **Protean Waves** on the 4 closest players to LL, plus 1 untelegraphed **Protean Wave directly in front of him**.
+The **tanks** and **melee DPS** will bait these.

+The Hand will cast **Hand of Pain** around this time (boss HP disparity check).
+After this, everyone should focus on taking LL down as only he needs to die for the phase to complete.

+LL will do another set of untelegraphed **Protean Waves** to his closest players, in addition to another directly in front of him.
+The **healers** and **ranged DPS** will move into his hitbox to bait this set.
+The MT should stand at max melee range of LL to not be clipped by the healers and ranged DPS's baits, while OT, D1 and D2 will stand beside a tornado each to bait an untelegraphed **Protean Wave** coming from the tornadoes.

+After the final untelegraphed **Protean Wave** from the tornadoes, the MT should **drag LL north** and the OT should still be **towards south west**.
+The Hand will do another glowing open palm or closed fist motion - we intentionally bait **open palm** (Hand of Parting) again.
+The OT will gapclose to LL to resolve this.

+At this point, LL should be dead, but the remaining mechanics include:
+- **Emboluses**, which spawn as the Hand does its open palm or closed fist motion.
+- LL begins a set of **Splashes** (repeated moderate raidwide damage).
+During the Splashes, the Hand casts **Hand of Pain**.
+- LL casts **Fluid Swing**, a cleaving tankbuster.

+LL with then cast one final **Cascade**, which is his enrage.

 ## Intermission: Limit Cut

 There are 2 major components to handle simultaneously during this intermission phase - the numbers and the AoE explosions.